Quick Summary

 We are developing a more principled approach to working with incomplete programs, rooted in (contextual modal and gradual) type theory.
 We model incomplete programs as programs with holes, which (1) stand for parts of the program that are missing; and (2) serve as membranes around parts of the program that are erroneous or, in the collaborative setting, conflicted.

-The following paper describes our research vision in more detail.
+The following papers describes our research vision in more detail.

 Hazel